CarlTBarnes/Password-TEXT-Paste/ReadMe.md

 ## Clarion Password Entry Cannot Paste - Release 1

-Someone at SoftVelocity decided pasting into an ENTRY,PASSWORD was a security risk so changed Paste to simply not work?!
+In Clarion 7.x someone at SoftVelocity decided pasting into an ENTRY,PASSWORD was a security risk so changed Paste to simply not work?!
 This confuses users.
-It makes it hard for the user to use complex passwords, which are more secure.
+It makes it hard for them to use complex passwords, which are more secure.
 C++, VB, C#, Delphi do not have this restriction.
+The restriction will be removed in Clarion 11.1, which will not affect this code working.

 One workaround is to `Alert(CtrlV)` and when the key is pressed `CHANGE(?Pwd,ClipBoard())` so paste works.
 You also need to `Alert(MouseRight)` then `Popup('Paste')` and handle that.
 A bonus is you can clear the password from the Clipboard as a good security thing.